pipefunc/pipefunc/docs/source/faq.md

 Compared to scientific workflow managers, pipefunc provides:

-- Lighter weight setup with no database requirements (AiiDA needs a daemon, PostgreSQL and RabbitMQ)
+- Lighter weight setup with no external dependencies (unlike AiiDA which requires a daemon, PostgreSQL and RabbitMQ)
-- More intuitive Python-native interface (AiiDA and Pydra's graph construction require a lot of boilerplate compared to pipefunc's automatic graph construction)
+- More intuitive Python-native interface with automatic graph construction from function signatures
-- Runs in code in the same Python environment (AiiDA and Pydra have special ways to run code making debugging harder)
+- Simpler debugging as code runs in the same Python process by default
-- Flexible parameter sweeps with automatic parallelization
+- Built-in parameter sweeps with automatic parallelization
 - Dynamic resource allocation based on input parameters

 ### ETL and Production Workflow Tools (e.g., [Airflow](https://airflow.apache.org/), [Luigi](https://luigi.readthedocs.io/), [Kedro](https://kedro.org/), [Prefect](https://www.prefect.io/))

-While these tools excel at production data pipelines, pipefunc offers advantages for scientific computing:
+These tools excel at production data pipelines with features like scheduling, monitoring, and reliability, but pipefunc offers advantages for scientific computing:

-- No boilerplate or project structure requirements (Kedro requires a specific project layout)
+- No mandatory project structure (unlike Kedro which enforces specific layouts)
-- Direct in-memory data passing between functions (Airflow and Luigi require serialization and deserialization)
+- Direct in-memory data passing between functions (while Airflow and Luigi primarily work with serialized data)
-- Built-in parameter sweep capabilities (Airflow and Luigi require custom task definitions)
+- Native support for parameter sweeps (which would require custom implementations in Airflow/Luigi)
 - Simple integration with existing Python code
 - Focus on rapid prototyping and iteration

+While other tools may be better suited for production ETL pipelines or specific scientific domains, pipefunc excels at flexible scientific computing workflows where rapid development and easy parameter exploration are priorities.

 ## How to handle defaults?